Global Modern Art; Modern and Contemporary South and Southeast Asian Art

 B.A., Maharaja Sayajirao University of Baroda, Vadodara, 2002

-Gupta is presently completing a monograph on abstraction in interwar and postwar painting, sculpture, photography, and experimental film in South Asia.
-Her coedited books include The Postwar Reader (with Okwui Enwezor and Ulrich Wilmes) and Global Modernism/s: Infrastructures of Contiguities, ca. 1905–1965 (with Hannah Baader and Patrick Flores).
-The former emerges from the international conference, Postwar - Art between the Pacific and the Atlantic, 1945–1965, co-convened at Haus der Kunst, Munich with Enwezor and Wilmes.
-The latter emerges from international conference co-convened at Haus der Kulturen der Welt (House of World Culture) in Berlin with Baader and Flores.
-Gupta’s essays have appeared in edited volumes, exhibition catalogs, and journals such as Art Journal, Yishu, and Third Text.
+Gupta is presently completing Non-Aligned: Decolonization, Modernism, and the Third World Project, India ca. 1930–1960, a book on the artistic and intellectual resonances of the Non-Aligned Movement during the Cold War era and the interwar anti-colonial Afro-Asian networks that preceded it.
+Her coedited books include Postwar – A Global Art History, 1945–1965 (with Okwui Enwezor) and Global Modernism/s: Infrastructures of Contiguities, ca. 1905–1965 (with Hannah Baader and Patrick Flores).
+The former emerges from the international conference, Postwar - Art between the Pacific and the Atlantic, 1945–1965, co-convened at Haus der Kunst, Munich with Enwezor and Ulrich Wilmes.
+The latter emerges from the international conference Global Modernisms: Contiguities, Infrastructures, and Aesthetic Practices, which she co-convened at Haus der Kulturen der Welt (House of World Culture) in Berlin with Baader and Flores.
+Gupta’s essays have appeared in edited volumes, exhibition catalogs, and journals such as Yishu, Art Journal, and Third Text.

-- "After Bandung: Transacting the Nation in a Postcolonial World,” Postwar – Art between the Pacific and Atlantic 1945 – 1965, Exh.
-Cat., Haus der Kunst, Munich, 2016 (Munich: Prestel Verlag, 2016), 632–637.
+“After Bandung: Transacting the Nation in a Postcolonial World,” Postwar – Art between the Pacific and Atlantic 1945 – 1965, Exh.
+Cat., Haus der Kunst, Munich, 2016, 632–37.
+Munich: Prestel Verlag, 2016.

-- "Ghar Pe/At Home in the Margins of Contemporary Art,” Yishu: Journal of Contemporary Chinese Art 13, no. 2 (March/April 2014): 53–61.
+“Ghar Pe/At Home in the Margins of Contemporary Art,” Yishu: Journal of Contemporary Chinese Art 13, no. 2 (March/April 2014): 53–61.

-- "In a Post-colonial Diction: Postwar Abstraction as Aesthetics of Modernization,” Art Journal 72, no. 3 (Fall 2013): 30–47.
+“In a Post-colonial Diction: Postwar Abstraction as Aesthetics of Modernization,” Art Journal 72, no. 3 (Fall 2013): 30–47.